JHVeps/Helsinki-City-Bike-App/README.md

 3. `importer:` App to import CSV data to MongoDB

-To install, you need to go to both directories and install their packages as such:
+To install, you need to go to correct directories and install their packages:

 ### API